IATF 16949 Requirements: A Complete Guide for Automotive QMS Implementation

 What Is IATF 16949?

 IATF 16949 is the global automotive Quality Management System (QMS) standard published by the International Automotive Task Force (IATF).
-It is built on ISO 9001 and includes additional automotive-specific requirements focused on:
+It is built on ISO 9001 but includes additional automotive-specific requirements focused on:

 Defect prevention